 I wear many hats in my job and outfits too!

 A day in the life of an entrepreneur for me is different everyday as I mentioned in the last two blog posts.
 In PART 1 of this blog I took readers through the experience and schedule of doing an outdoor August show in Silicon Valley.
 In PART 2 I explained what a day in the life of a handbag designer looks like during the design to production process of hand making leather bags.
-In Part 3 I will take readers through my experience of working at the bench and hand making a thick sterling silver blush topaz ring.
+In Part 3 I will take readers through my experience of working at the bench and hand making a gemstone ring - designing a thick sterling silver blush topaz ring.
 So, here is a day in the life of a jewelry designer in great detail...

 "Accept the unexpected."